Christian views on birth control: Amish

-Not only are all types of artificial birth control forbidden in Old-Order Amish communities, but any varieties of natural family planning, such as calendar-based methods, are also condemned.
-However, especially in recent years, more Amish women have begun using contraception.
+Most Amish clearly seem to use some form birth control, a fact that generally is not discussed among the Amish, but indicated by the fact that the number of children systematically increases in correlation with the conservatism of a congregation, the more conservative, the more children.
+The large number of children is due to the fact that many children are appreciated by the community and not because there is no birth control.
+Some communities openly allow access to birth control to women whose health would be compromised by childbirth.
+Especially in recent years, more Amish couples have limited the number of children more than they did traditionally.
 This trend is more pronounced in communities where few of the men earn their living through farming.

 Hutterites

 The Hutterite Brethren use contraception only if it is recommended by a physician.

 Anglicanism

 The Anglican Communion, including the Church of England, condemned artificial contraception at the 1908 and 1920 Lambeth Conferences.
 Later, the Anglican Communion gave approval for birth control in some circumstances at the 1930 Lambeth Conference.
 At the 1958 Lambeth Conference it was stated that the responsibility for deciding upon the number and frequency of children was laid by God upon the consciences of parents "in such ways as are acceptable to husband and wife".

 Baptists

 The Southern Baptist Convention, the largest Baptist denomination in the world and largest Protestant denomination in the United States, initially welcomed the invention of birth control and legalization of abortion, but the rise of the Moral Majority 1980s and increased opposition to abortion led to a more nuanced view which generally approves of contraceptives but rejects abortifacients.
 In addition, prominent SBC leaders have spoken against a "contraceptive culture", affirming that nothing is inherently wrong with contraceptives, but encouraging couples to still have children and to view them as a blessing instead of an inconvenience.